Looking for a weekend getaway? Let’s look at some interesting options.

 The Museum Macura was opened in May 2008 and represents an important component in the Serbian art scene.
-The museum features the art collection Macura that is one of the largest private collections of modern art in the south-east Europe, and comprises the works of the 20th century avant-garde artists, with much focus on the early 20th century movements such as Dada, Zenithism, Surrealism, Constructivism, Viennese activism and others.
+The museum features the art collection Macura that is one of the largest private collections of modern art in south-east Europe and comprises the works of the 20th-century avant-garde artists, with much focus on the early 20th century movements such as Dada, Zenithism, Surrealism, Constructivism, Viennese activism, and others.
 It includes painting and sculpture, as well as industrial design.
-Macura contemporary art collection is complemented by comprehensive original documentation in the form of photographs, letters, magazines and artifacts that contribute to a better understanding of the artists and movements itself.
+Macura contemporary art collection is complemented by comprehensive original documentation in the form of photographs, letters, magazines, and artifacts that contribute to a better understanding of the artists and movements itself.

-To say that self-taught artists, thanks to mastering of their own artistic articulation, can change their own life, and even how they earn their living, creating art instead of being involved in a completely prosaic everyday profession, would be a superfluous remark.
+To say that self-taught artists thanks to the mastering own artistic articulation can change their own life, and even how they earn their living, creating art instead of being involved in a completely prosaic everyday profession, would be a superfluous remark.
 A good example is the southwestern city of Kovačica, inhabited mainly by the Slovak population.
 According to Ana Žolnaj Barca, curator of the Naive Art Gallery in Kovačica, “only last year, the gallery was visited by 20,000 visitors, out of which 11,000 were foreigners – just imagine how important that is for Kovačica, which has only 7500 inhabitants.”

 Mokrin house has a conference hall, living space, well-designed working space, and a modern restaurant offering 3 yummy meals per day.
-In your free time you can drink coffee, cycle, oraganize workshops, cooking classes, educational seminars, movie nights and swim in a pool….
+In your free time, you can drink coffee, cycle, organize workshops, cooking classes, educational seminars, movie nights, and swim in a pool….

-A modern paradise in nature is located only 40 minutes away from Belgrade near Zrenjanin by car.
+A modern paradise in nature is located near Zrenjanin, only 40 minutes (by car) away from Belgrade.
 A large estate with an orchard has been turned into a summer resort for all hedonists.
 With a great gastronomic offer and a plethora of quality wines on offer, it has, as the visitors say, managed to easily become a leading weekend destination.
 Unlike a number of farms or tourist complexes, its advantage is a spontaneous and laid-back approach.
-You will enjoy the bright sky, the forest and the beautiful sunset while drinking cold wine and enjoying the sounds of acid jazz coming from the pool.
+You will enjoy the bright sky, the forest, and the beautiful sunset while drinking cold wine and enjoying the sounds of acid jazz coming from the pool.